 “It’s going to be nice.
-It’s going to clean up the front entrance,” said Acting Manager of Parks and Golf Services Vicki Phillips, who expects the project to be completed by April 30.
+It’s going to clean up the front entrance,” said Acting Manager of Parks and Golf Services Vicki Phillips.

 The ornamental pear trees were 30 years old.
 Even when ornamental pear trees are young, their branches are weak and susceptible to wind and storms.
 As they age, it becomes increasingly likely that they will suffer damage.

 “Their branching structure is conducive to just splitting apart in storms,” Phillips said.
 “A whole section of tree will come off.
 Two of them had already cracked in storms, and what was left standing was not stable.

 “We’ve been trying to prune them, but they’ve lasted 30 years.
 That’s a long life for an ornamental pear tree.
 The corrective pruning has been beneficial, but it’s the time in their life (to be removed).
 We want to make sure we get them before a storm gets them.”

 Ornamental pear trees, considered an invasive species by the Missouri Botanical Garden and the Missouri Department of Conservation, grow quickly and can reach heights of 50 feet.
 The trees on the boulevard blocked roadway lights that are needed in an area with such high traffic volume.

 “We’ll be putting trees back in; they’ll be smaller and younger,” Phillips said.
 “The pears were in the streetlights.
 Those were 20 foot-something tall.
 It’s going to open it up and make it really visible.
 We’re going to be able to improve the sidewalks, improve the crosswalks and get way better access to the whole property.”